sstelfox/stelfox.net/content/knowledge_base/linux/openvas.md

 [root@localhost ~]#
 ```

-As root get the NVT feed by running the command "openvas-nvt-sync".
+As root get the NVT feed by running the command `openvas-nvt-sync`.

 Create a certificate for the OpenVAS-Manager to connect to the scanner like so: